 There are multiple laser levels and each can be used for multiple works.
 So how to chose & use them ?

-That’s right; for a single laser level can be used to perform a variety of tasks i.e. for hanging pictures, for setting grade, for installing ceilings, tiling the floors etc. Therefore, if you want to truly know how to use a laser level, it is recommended that you specify tasks for which you’re going to use it.
+A single laser level can be used to perform a variety of tasks i.e. for hanging pictures, for setting grade, for installing ceilings, tiling the floors etc. Therefore, if you want to truly know how to use a laser level, it is recommended that you specify tasks for which you’re going to use it.

 Have difficulty in deciding?